Welcome Kit Resources

-Merger Will Create a $1.2 Billion Asset Bank Serving the Front Range of Colorado & Northern New Mexico
+Merger creates a $1.2 Billion Asset Bank Serving the Front Range of Colorado & Northern New Mexico

 About InBankshares, Corp

 InBankshares, Corp is the holding company for InBank, an independent commercial bank serving the Colorado Front Range, southern Colorado and northern New Mexico markets.
 InBank offers a full suite of commercial, business, personal and mortgage banking solutions with a focus on personalized service, technology and local decision-making.
 InBank was built on the entrepreneurial spirit and is led by a team of experienced banking professionals committed to the mission of positively impacting the lives of its customers, communities and associates.
+INBC’s common stock is quoted on the OTCQX marketplace under the symbol “INBC.”
 For more information, visit www.InBank.com.

 This release contains, among other things, certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including, without limitation, statements preceded by, followed by, or that include the words “may,” “could,” “should,” “would,” “believe,” “anticipate,” “estimate,” “expect,” “intend,” “plan,” “projects,” “outlook” or similar expressions.
-These statements are based upon the current belief and expectations of the Company’s and Legacy’s management teams and are subject to significant risks and uncertainties that are subject to change based on various factors (many of which are beyond the Company’s and Legacy’s control).
-Although the Company and Legacy believe that the assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove to be inaccurate.
-Therefore, the Company and Legacy can give no assurance that the results contemplated in the forward-looking statements will be realized.
-The inclusion of this forward-looking information should not be construed as a representation by the Company, Legacy or any other person that the future events, plans, or expectations contemplated by the Company will be achieved.
-Many possible events or factors could affect the Company’s or Legacy’s future financial results and performance and could cause those results or performance to differ materially from those expressed in the forward-looking statements.
-Such risks and uncertainties include, among others: the occurrence of any event, change or other circumstances that could give rise to the right of one or both of the parties to terminate the merger agreement, the outcome of any legal proceedings that may be instituted against the Company or Legacy, delays in completing the merger, the failure to obtain necessary regulatory approvals (and the risk that such approvals may result in the imposition of conditions that could adversely affect the combined company or the expected benefits of the merger) and shareholder approval or to satisfy any of the other conditions to the merger on a timely basis or at all, the possibility that the anticipated benefits of the merger are not realized when expected or at all, including as a result of the impact of, or problems arising from, the integration of the two companies or as a result of the strength of the economy and competitive factors in the areas where the Company and Legacy do business, the possibility that the merger may be more expensive to complete than anticipated, including as a result of unexpected factors or events, diversion of management’s attention from ongoing business operations and opportunities, potential adverse reactions or changes to business or employee relationships, including those resulting from the announcement or completion of the merger and the Company’s ability to complete the acquisition and integration of Legacy successfully.
+These statements are based upon the current belief and expectations of the Company’s management team and are subject to significant risks and uncertainties that are subject to change based on various factors (many of which are beyond the Company’s control).
+Although the Company believes that the assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove to be inaccurate.
+Therefore, the Company can give no assurance that the results contemplated in the forward-looking statements will be realized.
+The inclusion of this forward-looking information should not be construed as a representation by the Company or any other person that the future events, plans, or expectations contemplated by the Company will be achieved.
+Many possible events or factors could affect the Company’s future financial results and performance and could cause those results or performance to differ materially from those expressed in the forward-looking statements.
+Such risks and uncertainties include, among others: the outcome of any legal proceedings that may be instituted against the Company or Legacy, the possibility that the anticipated benefits of the merger are not realized when expected or at all, including as a result of the impact of, or problems arising from, the integration of the two companies or as a result of the strength of the economy and competitive factors in the areas where the Company and Legacy do business, the possibility that the merger may be more expensive than anticipated, including as a result of unexpected factors or events, diversion of management’s attention from ongoing business operations and opportunities, potential adverse reactions or changes to business or employee relationships, including those resulting from the completion of the merger and the Company’s ability to complete the integration of Legacy successfully.

-All subsequent written and oral forward-looking statements attributable to the Company, Legacy or any person acting on their behalf are expressly qualified in their entirety by the cautionary statements above.
-The Company and Legacy do not undertake any obligation to update any forward-looking statement to reflect circumstances or events that occur after the date the forward-looking statements are made, except as required by law.
+All subsequent written and oral forward-looking statements attributable to the Company or any person acting on its behalf are expressly qualified in their entirety by the cautionary statements above.
+The Company does not undertake any obligation to update any forward-looking statement to reflect circumstances or events that occur after the date the forward-looking statements are made, except as required by law.